-Throughout the past year, Farm Bureau members were successful in advocating on the following issues that were signed into law:
+Throughout 2018, Farm Bureau members were successful in advocating on the following issues that were signed into law:

 Farm Bureau supported amendments to law that protect agriculture’s sales and use tax exemptions to prevent misinterpretation by the Department of Treasury.
 Saving farm families from a potential $293 million in additional tax burden.